menacit/practical_cryptography_course/42-usecase_ransomware.md

 for "double extortion".

-Target firmware/lower-level code that is tricky to detect/recover from, especially with
+Target firmware/lower-level code that is tricky to detect/recover from, especially without
 "secure boot" or "measured boot".

 ![bg right:30%](images/42-outdoors_pcb.jpg)